daredoes/netlify-web-development/site/content/project/magwest.md

 ### A Call For Help

 For the next phase of recruitment Sheva and I decided to put out a form where anyone could tell us about themselves, and we'd do our best to reach out and see if they were right for running a department at MAGWest.
-Now, I don't know if you could guess, but getting information from random strangers online and then calling them for a single conversation to determine if they are the right person for the job can be a hit or miss strategy.
+Now, I don't know if you could guess, but getting information from random strangers online, calling them for a single conversation, then determining if they are the right person for the job can be a hit or miss strategy.
 We had some hits, and we had some misses.
+Other limitations included the maximum number of staff we could support in our first year, and the amount of event space we could give to department heads.

+Honestly, reaching out to these complete strangers was tough for me.
+I didn't reach out to everyone, and that isn't something I'm proud of.